Schiphol as a connector in a changing landscape | Pieter van Oord on the strategic choices behind Schiphol’s master plan

 More on the subject

-Schiphol operates in a complex environment where economic interests, societal expectations, and politics intersect.
-After years of underinvestment, further development is necessary, with a fundamental shift in direction: from growth and low cost to quality and balance.
+Schiphol operates in a complex arena where economic interests, social expectations, and politics converge.
+After years of underinvestment, further development is necessary, involving a fundamental shift in direction: from growth and low cost to quality and balance.

-During the Boardroom Dinner on 29 September, Pieter van Oord, President & CEO of Royal Schiphol Group, will engage in a conversation with you about Schiphol’s master plan and the strategic dilemmas it entails.
-Central questions include: how do you maintain Schiphol as a driving force of the Dutch economy without increasing pressure on the living environment?
-How can an organisation operate stably in a politically volatile reality?
-And does low public trust in politics create opportunities for businesses?
+During the Boardroom Dinner on September 29, Pieter van Oord, President & CEO of Royal Schiphol Group, will engage in a discussion with you regarding Schiphol’s master plan and the resulting strategic dilemmas.
+Central to the conversation are questions such as: how do you maintain Schiphol as a driving force behind the Dutch economy without increasing the pressure on the living environment?
+How can an organization operate stably within a politically volatile reality?
+And: does low public trust in politics offer opportunities for businesses?

 These issues extend beyond Schiphol alone.
-They reflect broader societal tensions around growth, sustainability, quality of life, and national resilience.
-In times of uncertainty, a well-functioning airport is essential for accessibility, logistics, and security.
-In this context, Schiphol sees itself as a connector: a platform where government, business, and society come together to make decisions about the future.
+They touch upon social tensions surrounding growth, sustainability, quality of life, and national resilience.
+Especially in times of uncertainty, a well-functioning airport is essential for accessibility, logistics, and security.
+Within this dynamic, Schiphol sees itself as a connector: a platform where government, the business community, and society come together to make choices about the future.
 This also calls for greater mutual solidarity between companies within an ecosystem under pressure.